Ceelog/phpdoc-en/src/ref/filesystem.md

 Gathers the statistics of the file named by `filename`.
 If `filename` is a symbolic link, statistics are from the file itself, not the symlink.
+Prior to PHP 7.4.0, on Windows NTS builds the *size*, *atime*, *mtime* and *ctime* statistics have been from the symlink, in this case.

 <span class="function">lstat</span> is identical to <span
 class="function">stat</span> except it would instead be based off the